wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    failure to reach a domain due to DNSSEC-related misconfiguration .
-   They may (incorrectly) assume that their ISP is purposely blocking access to the domain or as a performance failure on the part of their ISP (especially of the ISP's DNS servers).
-End users may feel less satisfied with their ISP's service, which may make them more likely to switch to a competing ISP.
-They may also contact their ISP to complain, which of course will incur cost for their ISP.
-In addition, they may use online tools and sites to complain of this problem, such as via a blog, web forum, or social media site, which
+   They may (incorrectly) assume that their ISP is purposely blocking access to the domain or as a performance failure on the part of their